matthewcuevas/MATH2605/Problem 3/Part3ReadMe.txt

 	javac Main.java
 3. Run the class file
 	java Main
-4. You will be prompted with the following
+4. You will be prompted with the ability to test any of the methods we've written

-//
-Hello and welcome to our Calc 3 Project
-Authors: Anush Mattapalli, Matthew Cuevas, Prerak Upadhyaya

-Please input:
-1: Problem 1
-2: Problem 2
-3: Problem 3
-//

-Since we currently want to run part 3, type in 3 and hit enter.

-5. Now, many things are running in the background
+5. Problem 3 is running in the background.
+Also, it has been run previously to get the data needed to make the scatterplots
 	a) matrices being created
 	b) inverses being calculated
 	c) calling the power method 600 times